Perlkonig/grav-theme-knowledge-base/README.md

 ## Updating

+**Backwards Compatibility Alert:** *If you are updating from 1.x and have used theme inheritance to customize the theme, then you must copy the contents of your customized `knowledge-base.yaml` file into your new theme's configuration file.*

+*Furthermore, if you have overridden any template files, please note the following change.
+All instances of `config.themes['knowledge-base']` have been replaced with `grav.theme.config`.*

 As development for the Knowledge Base theme continues, new versions may become available that add additional features and functionality, improve compatibility with newer Grav releases, and generally provide a better user experience.
 Updating Knowledge Base is easy, and can be done through Grav's GPM system or manually.

 ### GPM Update (Preferred)